mattrglobal/oidc-client-bound-assertions-spec/spec.md

 ```
 # Credential Endpoint

 The Credential Endpoint is an OAuth 2.0 Protected Resource that when called, returns Claims about the authenticated End-User in the form of a credential.
-To obtain a credential on behalf of the End-User, the Client makes a request to the Credential Endpoint using an Access Token obtained through OpenID Connect Authentication whereby the the `openid_credential` scope was granted.
+To obtain a credential on behalf of the End-User, the Holder makes a request to the Credential Endpoint using an Access Token obtained through OpenID Connect Authentication whereby the the `openid_credential` scope was granted.

 Communication with the Credential Endpoint MUST utilize TLS.
 See Section 16.17 for more information on using TLS.

 The Credential Endpoint MUST support the use of HTTP POST methods defined in RFC 2616 [RFC2616].

 It is recommended that the Credential Endpoint SHOULD enforce presentation of the OAuth2.0 Access Token to be sender constrained [DPOP](https://tools.ietf.org/html/draft-fett-oauth-dpop-04).
-However the Credential Endpoint MUST also accept Access Tokens as OAuth 2.0 Bearer Token Usage [RFC6750].
-(Note: do we remove?)
+However the Credential Endpoint MAY also accept Access Tokens as OAuth 2.0 Bearer Token Usage [RFC6750].

 The Credential Endpoint SHOULD support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable Java Script Clients to access the endpoint.